geotsad/Academic-Projects/Blokus Project in C++/README.md

 ## Introduction

 Welcome to the Blockus Project!
-This project is a variation of the popular game Blokus for two players (more info: https://en.wikipedia.org/wiki/Blokus) and was created by me and my fellow students as part of the Object-Oriented Programming course.
+This project is a variation of the popular game Blokus for two players (more info: https://en.wikipedia.org/wiki/Blokus) and was created by me and my fellow students as part of the Object-Oriented Programming course in the 2nd semester of my first year of university studies.

 ## How it is played